alapshin/jenkins-master/README.md

 Docker image with preconfigured Jenkins master node

 ## What it provides on top of base Jenkins image
-1. Number of preinstalled plugins (see `plugins.txt` for full list)
+1. Number of preinstalled plugins (see `plugins.txt` for full list) including experimental [Configuration as Code][1] plugin
 2. Custom entrypoint script that automatically creates docker group inside container to allow access to host docker's socket
-3. Preinstalled [Configuration as Code][2] plugin and config for it.

-## Automated configuration from config file using Configuration as Code plugin
+## Automated configuration using Configuration as Code plugin
-There is work in progress to allow Jenkins configuration using YAML config file.
-See [Configuration as Code][2] plugin for details.
+There is work in progress on [Configuration as Code][1] plugin that allows Jenkins to be configured using YAML config file instead of manual configuration using web interface.

 This image uses this plugin to automate Jenkins configuration and provides comprehensive initial config in `jenkins.yaml` that could be used as is or as